Skip to the content.

 The goal is to get acquainted with modern data workflows, not to produce exhaustive research.
 Projects are intentionally small-scale and skill-focused.
 Expect a total time commitment of roughly 10–12 hours over the semester, including the scheduled sessions.

-We are excited about Planet Tanager hyperspectral imagery as a new and excited data source, but teams are free to work with any publicly available cloud-hosted Earth datasets that fit their interests.
+We are excited about Planet Tanager hyperspectral imagery as a new data source, but teams are free to work with any publicly available cloud-hosted Earth datasets that fit their interests.

 Who Can Participate

-Open to undergraduates, graduates, and postdocs in any field.
+Open to WashU undergraduates, graduates, and postdocs in any field.

 Resources